octoccoper/linkedList/README.md

 # linkedList
-Task-example of the linked list.
+Task-example of the single linked list.
 Written on JavaScript.